-Original color scheme - orange, green, and Cherokee red.
-All furniture, except 2 chairs and the piano and its bench, were designed by Wright or his apprentices.
+Original color scheme was orange, green, and Cherokee-red.
+All furniture, except two chairs and the piano and its bench, were designed by Wright or his apprentices.

-1950s – Wright referred to the Laurent House, as his "little gem", and selected it for his book that showcased his 35 most significant buildings of his 70 plus year career.
-This special designation garnered the ceramic Red Tile that adorns the House’s front entry.
+1950s – Wright referred to the Laurent House as his "little gem" and selected it for his book that showcased his 35 most significant buildings of his 70+ year career.

-1958 – Wright was commissioned and prepared working sketches for an addition (abt.
-1,100 square feet), which the Laurents did not accept.
+1958 – Wright was commissioned and prepared working sketches for a large addition.

-1959 - 1960 – Under the direction of John Howe, a Wright apprentice, the addition’s revisions and construction were completed, using the son of the original local contractor.
+1959 to 1960 – Under the direction of John (Jack) Howe, a close apprentice of Wright's, the addition’s revisions and construction were completed, using the son of the original local contractor to construct the addition.

 1974 – Entrance court low masonry wall was added, which Taliesin’s William Wesley Peters designed.

-2012 – Laurent House was listed on the National Register of Historic Places.
+2012 – Laurent House was added to the National Register of Historic Places.

-2012 to 2015 - The Foundation undertook extensive restoration work of the House
+2012 to 2015 - The Foundation undertook extensive restoration work of the house due to roof damage.

 In 1937, after graduating from Belvidere High School, Ken moved to Rockford, to work, as a statistician, at National Lock Co. where he worked for 41 years.